-I wanted a wireless remote for my EOS 6D MKII and ended up with the Canon Wireless Remote Control BR-E1.
-The BR-E1 is functionally similar to the RC-1 and RC-6 remotes but uses Bluetooth instead of IR to trigger the camera.
+I bought the Canon Wireless Remote Control BR-E1 for my Canon cameras.
+It’s similar to the RC-1 and RC-6 remotes but uses Bluetooth instead of IR to trigger the camera.

 Leeward Coast Guitars | I used the BR-E1 is to trigger a 6D MK II and joined my students in the photo.